kazurayam/TestingGradlePlugins-revised/docs/index.md

 -   <https://docs.gradle.org/current/userguide/composite_builds.html>

-But I must confess that I do not really understand *Composite builds* yet.
+But I must confess that I do not really understand *Gradle Composite builds* yet.

 ## Writing a Custom Gradle plugin

-Here is listed the implementation of the custom Gradle plugin and associated classes.
+Here I will show you the implementation of the custom Gradle plugin and associated classes.

+Here I assume that you are an experienced Java programmer; you would find no difficulty in reading and understanding the sources.

+I learned ["Writing Custom Gradle Plugins", Baeldung](https://www.baeldung.com/gradle-create-plugin).

+### org.myorg.UrlVerifierPlugin class

 The `UrlVerifierPlugin` class accepts a parameter named `url`, which accepts a string as URL.
 The plugin tries to GET the URL, and check if the HTTP Response Status is 200.
 If it finds 200, then the plugin prints a message "Successfully resolved URL", otherwise "Failed to resolve URL".
 That’s all the plugin does.

-Here I assume that you are an experienced Java programmer; you would find no difficulty in reading and understanding the sources.

-I learned ["Writing Custom Gradle Plugins", Baeldung](https://www.baeldung.com/gradle-create-plugin).

 ![file](./images/file.png) `url-verifier-plugin/src/main/java/org/myorg/UrlVerifierPlugin.java`